alexanderDoria/kohlsmleinterview/README.md

 ## Train model

 To train the model, use the training script: `train.py`.
+Look at the arguments in the file for complete set of run parameters.
 An example run would be:

 `python3 train.py --model_save_path=saved_models/RandomForestClassifier --train_data_path=data/train.csv --model_name=RandomForestClassifier --import_module=sklearn.ensemble --model_params='{"n_estimators": 50}'`

+This script uses MLflow to track metrics.

 ## Build Docker container